patchandpray/serverless-msg-api/README.md

 * Delete the lambda function `msg_api`
 * Delete the API gateway `msg-api`

-Use `make cleanup` to clean up files and directories created during setup environment.
+Use `make cleanup` to clean up local files and directories created during setup environment.

 ### What could be improved